-Learn What a Business Analyst Does
+What Does a Business Analyst Do?

 As government leaders have become more dynamic and innovative in how work gets done, the roles of project managers and business analysts have become more prominent in government organizations.
 These people are catalysts for change, but they do more than inspiring others to do things differently.
 They bring about the change organizational leaders and stakeholders want to see.